 The United States hopes that “Atlantic solidarity” will continue not only in political matters.
 Their strategy is as follows: to prevent the economic ties of the EU and the PRC between themselves become closer than each of them with America.
 According to statistics from the United States Trade Representation (USTR) and the European Commission, the turnover between the EU and the US in goods (€ 517 billion) and services (€ 375 billion) is about € 900 billion. € 540 billion accounted for the goods.
 Sino-European business cooperation without FDI (€ 510 billion) is estimated at € 150 billion.
 For China, the EU is the main trading partner in the world.
 Mathematical facts prove that Euro-Chinese trade is not inferior to either Chimerica or Euro-Atlantic.
 True, in the hands of the White House there is an undeniable "trump card" - investment.
 While the Eurasian capital exchange does not exceed 519 billion, huge flows are circulating between the Old and the New World - € 150 trillion (!)
 In 3,2.

-World SocialistWebSite writes that the US uses free trade zone (FTA) agreements with Europe (TTIP) and Asia (TPP) to “isolate China”.
-The latter "under the growing economic and military pressure of the United States resolutely turned towards Europe."
-Whom will the European Union choose?
-Newsweek expresses American concerns: "If the United States and Europe do not agree on a trade pact, China will win," gaining the right to "establish its own commercial rules."
-Downing Street is lobbying the FTA with the Chinese, annoying the Oval Office.
-Barack Obama accuses the British of the policy of "constant favors" to the Chinese authorities.
-The accession of London to the AIIB is regarded as a challenge to the World Bank.
-Consolation for the "Yankees" is still there.
-Merkel avoids free trade with China, making it clear that "such an agreement intensifies the conflict with the US government."
-The “trade war” of Beijing and Washington is taking place not only in Europe, but also in the expanses of Asia.
-After attending the German Chancellor, on November 2, the Chinese Prime Minister hurried to Seoul to attend a trilateral summit with colleagues from Japan and South Korea.
+World SocialistWebSite writes that the US is using Free Trade Area Treaties (FTZs) with Europe (TTIP) and Asia (TPP) to "isolate China."
+The latter "under the growing economic and military pressure from the United States turned decisively towards Europe."
+Who will the European Union choose?
+Newsweek expresses American concerns: "If the US and Europe do not agree on a trade pact, then China will win", gaining the right to "set its own commercial rules."
+Downing Street lobbies an FTA with the Chinese, irritating the Oval Office.
+Barack Obama accuses the British of a policy of "constant favors" to the Chinese authorities.
+London's accession to the AIIB is seen as a challenge to the World Bank.
+There is still some consolation for the Yankees.
+Merkel avoids free trading with the Middle Kingdom, making it clear that "such an agreement will intensify the conflict with the US government."
+The "trade war" between Beijing and Washington is unfolding not only in Europe, but also in the vastness of Asia.
+After seeing the FRG Chancellor, on November 2, the Chinese prime minister rushed to Seoul to take part in a trilateral summit with colleagues from Japan and South Korea.